-Any Member State desirous of amending this Agreement shall put forward its proposal for such amendment, together with its submissions in motivation of the proposed amendment, to the Council for consideration and decision.
-An amendment of this Agreement shall be adopted by a decision of the Council.
+Any Member State desirous of amending this Agreement shall put forward its proposal for such amendment, together with its submissions in motivation of the proposed amendment, to the Council for consideration.
+An amendment of this Agreement shall be adopted by a decision of the Summit.